jboss-developer/jboss-eap-quickstarts/helloworld-jms/README.md

     Mar 14, 2012 1:38:58 PM org.jboss.as.quickstarts.jms.HelloWorldJMSClient main
     INFO: Received message with content Hello, World!

 _Note_: After the above INFO message, you may see the following error.
-You can ignore the error as it is a well known error message and does not indicate the maven command was unsuccessful in any way.
+You can ignore the error as it is a well known error message and does not indicate the Maven command was unsuccessful in any way.

     Mar 14, 2012 1:38:58 PM org.jboss.naming.remote.protocol.v1.RemoteNamingStoreV1$MessageReceiver handleEnd
     ERROR: Channel end notification received, closing channel Channel ID cd114175 (outbound) of Remoting connection 00392fe8 to localhost/127.0.0.1:4447